-Heat two tablespoons of olive oil in a large heavy skillet over medium-high heat.
+Heat two tablespoons of olive oil or duck shmaltz in a large heavy skillet over medium-high heat on the stovetop.
 Reduce heat to medium and add 1 steak to skillet.
 Cook until seared and golden brown on all sides (including edges), 2–3 minutes per side.
 Transfer steak to prepared roasting pan.
 Pour out oil and wipe skillet with paper towels.
 Do the same with more oil and the next steak.

-Roast steaks in oven, turning halfway through cooking until an instant-read thermometer inserted into steak registers 125° for medium-rare, about 20 minutes, or to desired doneness.
+Finish steaks in oven, turning halfway through cooking until an instant-read thermometer inserted into steak registers 125° for medium-rare, about 10-20 minutes, or to desired doneness.

 Regardless of the method you use, let steaks rest for 10 minutes before serving.